-Your doctor can also examine the rash to see what kind of sun-induced rash it might be.
+Your doctor can also examine the area to see what kind of sun-induced rash it might be.
 If you’ve never had a sun rash before and suddenly get one, call your doctor.

-You should get immediate medical attention if your rash is widespread, painful, or if you have a fever.
-Sometimes sun rashes can mimic other ailments that can be serious, so it’s best to have a medical professional examine you to see what’s going on.
+You should get immediate medical attention if your rash becomes widespread and painful or if you also have a fever.
+Sometimes, sun rashes can mimic other, more serious ailments, so it’s best to have a medical professional examine you.

-Cold compresses or a cool bath can provide itch relief, as well.
+- Try cold compresses or a cool bath.
+These can also provide itch relief.

-If home remedies aren’t effective, you might need to see a doctor.
-They can prescribe you stronger anti-itch cream or oral medication to relieve any symptoms.
+These remedies aren’t effective for everyone.
+If the treatments don’t have the desired effect, you might need to reach out to a doctor.
+They can prescribe you a stronger anti-itch cream or oral medication to relieve symptoms.

-If your sun rash is due to an allergy, your doctor might prescribe anti-allergy medication or corticosteroids to help address any symptoms you might be having.
-Sometimes the anti-malarial medication hydroxychloroquine is prescribed, since it’s been shown to address symptoms of certain types of sun allergy.
+If your sun rash is due to an allergy, your doctor might prescribe allergy medication or corticosteroids to help address any symptoms you might be having.
+Sometimes, a physician will prescribe the antimalarial medication hydroxychloroquine, since it’s been shown to address symptoms of certain types of photodermatoses.

-There are precautions you can take to minimize your risk of having sun rash recur:
+There are precautions you can take to minimize your risk of sun rash happening again:

-- Protect your skin with long-sleeved shirts and a wide-brimmed hat.
-You might also want to think about wearing specially-made clothes that contain sun protective factors.
+- Protect your skin with long-sleeve shirts and a wide-brim hat.
+You might also want to think about wearing specially made clothes that contain sun protective factors.

 - Avoid the sun between 10 a.m. and 2 p.m., when the sun’s rays are most intense.
 For extra protection, stay out of the sun until after 4 p.m.

-- If your sun rash is from an allergy, gradually expose yourself to more light in the spring.
+- Depending on the type of sun rash, it may be beneficial to gradually expose yourself to more light in the spring.
 This might help reduce the likelihood of developing a rash.
 Work with your doctor to be on the safe side.